Blue bin collection dates

 One incorrect item placed into your blue recycling bin can cause contamination and whole truck loads of recyclable materials may be rejected.

-- Do not place any batteries in your blue bin, and remove batteries from any household appliances that you place in your blue bin, as these carry the risk of causing a fire.
+- Do not place any batteries in ANY bin.
+Remove batteries from all household appliances that you place in your grey bin, as these carry the risk of causing a fire.
 Household batteries can be taken to most large retailers who sell batteries in store.

 - Do not put any plastic bags or black sacks in your blue bin.
 Your recyclables should be placed in the caddy or the bin loose.